mozilla/skywriter/docs/embedding/building.html.markdown

 :   list of plugins (but you don't need to list their dependencies) to include
     in the build output

+dynamic_plugins
+:   list of plugins that should be available for dynamic loading.
+These will
+    end up in a "plugins" directory and their metadata will be available to your Embedded Bespin plugin system

 search_path
 :   provide a list of relative (to the current directory) or absolute paths
     to search for plugins.
 These paths are added to the beginning of the search path.
 The directories within the "plugins" directory in the current directory are automatically added to the end of the search path.

+config
+:   the default [appconfig](appconfig.html) to use in the build

 ## Using Bespin with your own jQuery ##